Firstly, a big welcome to all you new BitTorrent Sync users!

 How to make BitTorrent Sync "Portable"

-In the meantime, there is an unofficial workaround to run the latest builds in "Portable Mode" directly from your USB Stick/Memory Card, however, do bear in mind that "Portable Mode" isn't currently officially supported.
+In the meantime, there is an unofficial workaround to run the latest builds of 1.3.x in "Portable Mode" directly from your USB Stick/Memory Card, however, do bear in mind that "Portable Mode" is no longer officially supported, and won't work at all with 1.4.x builds.

 How to make BitTorrent Sync run as a service